-- 2.13.6.1 The Convener of each Island Selection Panel shall provide the Administration Officer with details of the teams, team captains and any on-call members not later than Monday after the weekend of PLUS 5. - 2.13.6.2 The TSNZ Administration Officer shall forward to each team member written advice of his/her selection, and all necessary forms and details pertaining to the Inter Island event not later than Monday after the weekend of PLUS 5. - 2.13.6.3 The Administration Officer shall forward to each Team Manager the names, addresses and contact phone numbers of each member of the Team under his/her management, not later than Monday after the weekend of PLUS 5. - 2.13.6.4 The Administration Officer shall forward full details of all Teams to the Host Association and the Trophy Steward, not later than Monday after the weekend of PLUS 5.
+- 2.13.6.1 The Convener of each Island Selection Panel shall provide the Executive Officer with details of the teams, team captains and any on-call members not later than Monday after the weekend of PLUS 5. - 2.13.6.2 The TSNZ Executive Officer shall forward to each team member written advice of his/her selection, and all necessary forms and details pertaining to the Inter Island event as soon as practicably possible following receipt of team lists from the Island Selection Panel Conveners. - 2.13.6.3 The Executive Officer shall forward to each Team Manager the names, addresses and contact phone numbers of each member of the Team under his/her management, as soon as practicably possible following appointment of those Managers. - 2.13.6.4 The Executive Officer shall forward full details of all Teams to the Host Association and the Trophy Steward, as soon as practicably possible following receipt of team lists from the Island Selection panel Conveners.